bluehalo/graphql-fhir/README.md

 ## Architecture

 The current folder structure can be seen below.
 It's designed this way so we can support multiple versions simultaneously and because we plan to generate a lot of this code from [Structure Definitions](https://www.hl7.org/fhir/structuredefinition.html).
 Specifically everything in `src/resources` will be generated from structure definitions, which will make it very easy to control what your server can and can't do.
-The code that does this generation will be open sourced soon.
+The code generation tool we used for this will be open sourced soon.

 ```shell
 src